aeternity/protocol/channels/ON-CHAIN.md

   the solo closing sequence: except for the participants of the channel, they are the only ones that can provide a slash transaction.
-- `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object
+- `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object as initial value.
+This come into play if participants enter a dispute right after opening the channel on-chain.
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee
-- `nonce`: `initiator`'s account nonce
+- `nonce`: `initiator`'s account nonce or 0 if one is a generalized account

 The length of the `lock_period` is a trade-off between responsiveness, e.g. how